jelix/castor/README.md

 - Efficient generator: template files are "compiled" to PHP files
 - A sandbox mode, to fetch untrusted templates (templates uploaded by a user in a CMS for example).
   This mode has less capabilities of course.
-- A plugin system, similar to Smarty plugins.
+- A plugin system
-- Plugins can be specific to a content type (HTML, XML, text…), so they produced right content.
+- Plugins can be specific to a content type (HTML, XML, text…), so they produce right contents.
 - a system of “meta”: allow the template to expose data to PHP code.
 For example, a "meta" can be an url of a stylesheet to use with the generated content.

-# History
+# Version

-Castor was formerly known as jTpl and was used in the [Jelix Framework](http://jelix.org) since 2006.
-There was a specific version, "jTpl standalone", existing for years to use jTpl without Jelix, but it was never released as a stable version.

-In 2015, jTpl was completely "extracted" from Jelix (starting to Jelix 1.7), and is now available as a standalone component under the name "Castor", with true stable releases.
+The master branch is the development branch.
+It has sources of the next major version 2.0.0.

+There are many breaking changes on the API compared to the 1.x version.
+It has also a new plugin system.
+See  CHANGELOG_V2.md for more details.

+See the branch 1.x for the last stable version, used in the Jelix Framework 1.8.

-# installation
+# Installation

 You can install it from Composer.
 In your project: